hygraph/hygraph-examples/using-management-sdk/README.md

 [Join our Slack](https://slack.graphcms.com)

-This example demonstrates how to programmatically build a project schema using the [GraphCMS Mamnagement SDK](https://www.npmjs.com/package/@graphcms/management).
+This example demonstrates how to programmatically build a project schema using the [GraphCMS Management SDK](https://www.npmjs.com/package/@graphcms/management).

 Using [Remote Fields](https://graphcms.com/docs/schema/field-types#remote), we create a `PricingPlan` model to query for product/price data directly from the [Stripe API](https://stripe.com/docs/api).